-I believe in being an active participant in my communities, being involved in local politics, and stand by the idea that artistic educational initiatives/opportunities for BIPOC artists are part of the foundation to building a more equitable industry and city.
+I believe in being an active participant in my communities, advocating for climate and overall restorative justice, being involved in local politics, and stand by the idea that artistic educational initiatives/opportunities for BIPOC artists are part of the foundation to building a more equitable industry and city.

 I am currently:

-The Youth and Community Programmer for the Bushwick Starr: thebushwickstarr.org
+The Education + Community Director for the Bushwick Starr: thebushwickstarr.org

 A proud company member of Colt Coeur: coltcoeur.org

-I lovingly and fiercely stand in the earth of my ancestors, (to whom part of this country belongs and was violently ripped, raped, and murdered away, and to the Black community that was enslaved, murdered, and forced to build this nation,) and lead my artistic and community-based pursuits prioritizing the acknowledgment, stories, liberation, and success of my fellow indigenous people of color and the Black community.
+I lovingly and fiercely stand in the earth of my ancestors who were violently exploited, raped, and murdered and to whom part of this country belongs, and to the Black community that was enslaved, murdered, and forced to build this nation.
+I pledge to lead my artistic and community-based pursuits acknowledging the erasure of culture, traditions, and priceless sacred practices and stories, liberation, and success of my fellow indigenous people of color and the Black community.

 I will not tolerate practices or behaviors that cause physical, emotional, sexual harm, or place inferiority on any group of people.